 PrEP is a once-daily medication used to prevent the development of HIV cases.
-It is intended for people who do not currently have HIV but have a higher risk of contracting the infection.
+It is intended for people who do not currently have HIV but have a higher risk of contracting it.

 PrEP reduces your risk of developing HIV by protecting you and your partners from infection.
 It is not intended for people who are currently living with HIV.